Zodiac mosaics in ancient synagogues

-Zodiac mosaics in ancient synagogues are known from at least eight examples from ancient Israel (Roman Palestine) in the 4th–6th centuries CE during the Byzantine period.
+At least eight synagogues from ancient Israel (Roman Palestine), in the 4th–6th centuries CE during the Byzantine period, contained zodiac mosaics.
 As a typical arrangement, the mosaic floors of such synagogues consisted of three panels, the central one containing the Jewish zodiac.

 Inventory

 The examples cited by Hachlili in 1977 are the synagogues at Hammat Tiberias (4th century), Husaifa (5th century), Na'aran and Beth Alpha (6th century).
 The large synagogue of Sepphoris (5th–6th century), more recently discovered, has a different panel scheme; the one at Susiya probably had a zodiac mosaic in the 6th century, which was later replaced by a non-figurative pattern; at En Gedi there is an inscription with the names of the zodiac signs and the corresponding Jewish months, but no imagery; at Meroth archaeologists found three slabs containing zodiac signs; the Yafi'a synagogue, with a different layout and whose twelve medallions set between two circles are lost except for one plus a second depicting the zodiac.
 The 5th-century Huqoq synagogue's mosaic floor also contains a depiction of Helios, the zodiac signs and personifications of the four seasons, next to images unique to this site.
 The Huqoq design only resembles the one at Yafi'a, with Helios placed in a central medallion, which is surrounded by roundels interlaced with each other.
 The Wadi Hamam synagogue, not far from Huqoq, was very similar in its architectural plan and surviving mosaics, which makes researchers believe that it probably had its own prominent Helios-and-zodiac depiction, but the central part of the nave's mosaic floor is missing.